Home

 When you invest in Georgian Jewelry, whether it be a dazzling pair of 1780s rose-cut diamond earrings or simply a beautiful 1820s pinchbeck and paste bracelet, you can be assured that your investment will always pay off, even in the short term.

-When you invest in Georgian jewelry, it will never lose its value, it is recession-proof and will only increase in price over the years.
+When you invest in Georgian jewelry, it will never lose its value; it is recession-proof and will only increase in price over the years.

 Unlike jewelry of the Victorian and later periods, Georgian jewelry always involves some hand-craftsmanship on the part of the lapidaries of the era.
-These jewels were made before the Industrial Revolution of the 1840s, and the crafting of pieces were very labor-intensive.
+These jewels were made before the Industrial Revolution of the 1840s, and the crafting of pieces was very labor-intensive.

 It is not unusual to see tool marks on the backs and findings of Georgian jewels, and all of the stones, whether precious or imitation, were set by hand.

-As a result, paste jewelry of the Georgian era has a singular beauty, and is usually of the highest quality.
+As a result, "paste" Jewelry of the Georgian era has a singular beauty and is usually of the highest quality.

-Even the aristocrats of the Georgian era proudly wore paste jewelry, and it was crafted in great quantities, although its seeming lack of intrinsic value at the time often led to these fashionable jewels to the fate of the melting pot when silver was in high demand.
+Even the aristocrats of the Georgian era proudly wore "paste" jewelry, and it was crafted in great quantities, although its seeming lack of intrinsic value at the time often led to these fashionable jewels to the fate of the melting pot when silver was in high demand.

 The Georgian era covers nearly 120 years in the history of jewelry and each period should be well understood by any collector venturing into this wonderful world of early jewelry.